 Celebrate the AAPI Heritage Month by Holding Hands

-In this AAPI Heritage Month, SHL’s PR & Brand Analyst, Sabrina Wijaya, shares her personal experience as an immigrant and 3 meaningful ways that we all can do to join the celebration.
+In this AAPI Heritage Month, SHL’s Sabrina Wijaya shares her personal experience as an immigrant and 3 meaningful ways that we all can do to join the celebration.

 Imagine a world where everybody looks exactly the same, thinks exactly the same, and does exactly the same thing.
 Wouldn’t that be a mundane world?

 I have always thought that it is the reason why we are all created differently in this world.

 Diversity has always been present throughout the evolution of our universe and in our DNA—nature proves it.
 The climatic condition and topography change human physical adaptations—those who live in the Himalayas can withstand less oxygen in their lungs compared to those who live in the Pacific Islands.
 Though male lions are known for their manes, not all of them have manes.
 And even though zebra’s stripes look dizzyingly the same, do you know that each zebra has its own unique pattern?

 Diversity is also driven by migration.
 Humans have migrated for as long as history remembers—it started about two million years ago when the first humans migrated from Africa across Eurasia.
 Since then, we multiplied and established different nations, including one of the most diverse countries in the world, the U.S.

 The history of AAPI Heritage Month

 The U.S. is made up of immigrants from all over the world, and one of the most prominent diasporas is the Asian American and Pacific Islander (AAPI) community.
 The first immigrants from the Asia Pacific documented in the U.S. are in the 1800s when a 14-year-old Japanese boy called Manjiro and around 20,000 Chinese workers, who helped complete the transcontinental railroad, arrived.
 Both migrations happened in May, despite being in different years.